rishirajput/WeatherKMP/README.md

+# WeatherKMP

+WeatherKMP is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, and Server.
+This project demonstrates the use of Kotlin Multiplatform to share code across different platforms, leveraging Compose Multiplatform for UI and Ktor for server-side development.

+## Project Structure
 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.